AdityaGuhagarkar/adityaguhagarkar.github.io/_pages/about.md

 # About Me

-Hello! 👋 My name is **Aditya Guhagarkar**, and I am a 4th-year Electrical Engineering student at **IIT Indore**.
+Hello!
+I am a 4th-year Electrical Engineering student at **IIT Indore**.
 I have a deep passion for **wireless communications**, **vehicular technology**, and the exciting potential of **smart cities**!
 I am driven by a desire to innovate in these fields, aiming to contribute to the development of smarter, more connected urban environments.

 ### 🎓 Academic Interests
 My academic journey has led me to specialize in cutting-edge areas like: